 It also seems to help with them delaying self-gratification.
 Like when my two-year-old asks to watch a movie after breakfast I can say, ” I don’t know, let’s look at the chart and see if it’s time for a movie.”
 When she sees the chart says it’s time for chores and movie time is later she’s less likely to throw a tantrum.
 It’s not that she can’t watch a movie, just that it’s not time for it right now.
 (And I love that I’m no longer the bad guy when I say “no, it’s not time for. . .”
 It’s fun to blame things on the chart! hahaha)

-If you are interested in making a visual routine chart just like mine, these printable cards are available in my shop.
+If you are interested in making a visual routine chart just like this, home and school printable cards can be found in my shop.